 Vasey Academy

 The Vasey Academy, established in 1997, provides talented first-generation and under-resourced students from urban areas* with various opportunities to achieve academic success at Mizzou.
-Through a carefully designed set of mentoring experiences and exposure to corporate executives, students create the foundation for their professional network while learning more about the business world.
+Through a carefully designed set of mentoring experiences and introduction to corporate executives, students create the foundation for their professional network while learning more about the business world.

 *An area with a population of 5,000 or more than 2,000 housing units, per U.S Census and State of Missouri definitions (MCDC, 2023; U.S. Census Bureau, 2023).